macmartins/movie-list/README.md

 1. Open another CLI window, navigate to the client folder using: `cd client`
 2. Then, install the app dependencies using: `npm install`
+3. Then, copy the `.env.local` file as `.env` so the environment variables are setup
-3. Lastly, run the client app using: `npm start`
+4. Lastly, run the client app using: `npm start`

 After a few seconds, you should see something like this:
 ![Alt text](/assets/images/clientCLI.png)